…paced bottle feeding tips for a breastfeeding supportive style of bottle feeding

 Moms who bottle-feed, whether using expressed breast milk or anything else, should be aware that while artificial feeding may seem to be a very accurate measure of volume consumed, in fact it is often not.
 Bottle-fed infants more often regurgitate some quantity of a feed, or get a less than perfect balance of fore and hind milk than they might if feeding directly from the breast.
 If a substance other than breastmilk is used, the increased metabolic workload for the baby, lower digestibility of nutrients and increased waste substantially dilute the benefit of a feed, although it is more easily measured.

-- Lot numbers should be kept for any artificial milks fed to the baby, so that parents can determine whether the product was subject to a recall.
+- Lot numbers should be kept for any infant formula or bottled water fed to the baby, so that parents can determine whether the product was subject to a recall.

-- A clean source of water must be available, free from bacteria.
+- For powdered formula, a clean source of water must be available, free from bacteria.
 If tap water is used, the caregiver must decide whether to boil the water to eliminate bacteria (which may concentrate any heavy metals in the water), or to use unboiled water.
-If bottled water is used, lot numbers should be recorded.
-Powdered infant formula should be mixed with water that is at least 70°C/158°F to kill any harmful bacteria that may be present in the powdered formula.
+Because powdered infant formula is not sterile, it should be mixed with water that is at least 70°C/158°F to kill any harmful bacteria that may be present in the formula (to reduce the risk of infection, do not mix with cooled water–even if it is bottled or has already been boiled).
+Cool formula before feeding to baby.

-- Quantities the baby will need should be carefully estimated, since unused formula must be discarded.
-Overestimating can lead to having to throw out the unused amount – and that is quite an expensive piece of waste.
+- Quantities the baby will need should be carefully estimated, since unused formula must be discarded after the feed.

 For more information on infant feeding myths, see Dr. Jack Newman’s Breastfeeding Myths